 Say whatever you want about hiking shorts, but if they’re not comfortable then they are not great for hiking.
 A pair of hiking shorts need to be worn comfortably for days on end.
-They could be the most durable pants in the world, but if they feel like an art canvas I’m probably not going to want to hike for eight hours in them.
+They could be the most durable shorts in the world, but if they feel like an art canvas I’m probably not going to want to hike for eight hours in them.

 We also spend a lot of time moving uphill making big strides, stepping over logs, under logs, over rocks, through the brush, and even scrambling.
 Movement and mobility are super important when it comes to hiking shorts.
-If the pants feel restrictive it’s probably one of the biggest negatives.
+If the shorts feel restrictive it’s probably one of the biggest negatives.

-This follows in line with comfort and mobility, but if a pair of shorts are heavy and restricting than they’ll affect their performance on the trail.
+This follows in line with comfort and mobility, but if a pair of women’s shorts are heavy and restricting than they’ll affect their performance on the trail.
 It also plays an important role in multi-day hikes if you like to carry a pair of shorts and hiking pants when every ounce in your backpack counts.
-This is why none of these are those old clunky cargo shorts.
+This is why none of these on this list are those old clunky cargo shorts.

 The material should be durable, wrinkle-resistant, and breathable.
 Most companies seem to opt for nylon or weird fabric blends.
 This also plays an important role in the way shorts handle water.
 When we opt for a pair of shorts it’s summertime and I’m likely going to get wet.
 That means an ideal pair of hiking shorts should feel comfortable wading through a river, down a stream in a raft, or taking a dip in the lake.